When to Get Comprehensive Car Insurance in Spain (Expat Guide 2026)

 Typical Expat Scenarios Where It Makes Sense

-- Imported vehicles still in registration process
+- Imported vehicles during registration process

-- Drivers without local repair contacts
+- Drivers without local repair network

-- Urban environments with higher risk of damage
+- Urban driving environments

 You may not need it if: